SusuXu/VBCI/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7319726.svg)](https://doi.org/10.5281/zenodo.7319726) [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)](https://lbesson.mit-license.org/)

-This is the code for "Seismic Multi-hazard and Impact Estimation via Causal Inference from Satellite Imagery".
+This GitHub repository contains the code, data, and figures for the Nature Communications paper [_Seismic Multi-hazard and Impact Estimation via Causal Inference from Satellite Imagery_](https://github.com/SusuXu/VBCI).
+If you have any questions, please contact [susu.xu@stonybrook.edu](mailto:susu.xu@stonybrook.edu).

-## Install
+## Installation
 This code depends on MALTAB R2022a, QGIS 3.22.2-Białowieża, and any newer versions.

-## Get started
+## Data
 To get started, cd into the directory.
-Download and store the DPM(DPM.tif), building footprint(BD.tif), prior landslide(PLS.tif), and prior liquefaction(PLF.tif) to local directory.
+Download and store the raster TIF files for damage proxy map, building footprint, prior landslide model, and prior liquefaction model to local directory.
 Please make sure that they have consistent size and dimension.
-In most cases, prior models have much lower resolutions than DPM, so it is necessary to discretize the prior estimations to make the map size the same as the DPMs (though the resolution stays low).
+In most cases, prior models have much lower resolutions than damage proxy map, so it is necessary to discretize the prior estimations to make the map size the same as the damage proxy maps (though the resolution stays low).

+## Code

 The main codes locate under the directory of method. updating.m is the main function to optimize the causal Bayesian inference.
 In the updating.m, "location" refers to the directory storing DPM, building footprint(BD.tif), prior landslide(PLS.tif), and prior liquefaction(PLF.tif).
 In updating.m: